Category

 m-3

 Mental health issues vary greatly from person to person in terms of causes, symptoms, and coping methods.
 The Mental Health Café is not a place for general discussions or solutions.
-Instead, it is a time to listen to one person's personal story and emotions, to empathize, and to reflect on themes that often have no clear answers.
+Instead, it is a time to listen to one person's personal story and feelings, to empathize, and to reflect on themes that often have no clear answers.
 Speaking is never forced.
 As a result, participants may become deep in thought, hesitate to speak, or have pauses in conversation.
 We value silence as an important part of this time for self-reflection, without pressure to speak.

 Feedback from past participants includes: